 Unpaid Practicum/Capstone Opportunity

 We are a highly experienced team of professionals who are dedicated to making a positive, lasting impact on the lives of Louisiana residents.
-Our partners represent a broad range of stakeholders including government, academia, healthcare systems and providers, mental health and social services, community-based organizations, policy makers, business leaders and community advocates.
+Our partners represent a broad range of stakeholders, including government, academia, healthcare systems, as well as providers, mental health and social services, community-based organizations, policy makers, business leaders, and community advocates.
 We work together to build community capacity and resilience and to address social, economic, and racial factors that impact health outcomes.

 This is a non-paid, practicum or capstone position that will provide a student with the opportunity to collaborate with public health professionals while fulfilling course and/or degree requirements.
 Position will be approximately six months or as necessary to complete university requirements.